xZecora/zwm/README.md

 considering making this a multi file project for readability sake

 # Bugs
+- errors when spamming hotkey presses, at least as far as I can tell thats the issue.
+- sometimes windows can become disconnected from list and are not unmapped when switching workspaces.

 # sources
 A lot of inspiration and code taken from dwm and qpwm